 But why is the cloud a safe choice?

 – As individuals, we consider it a matter of course to use cloud services and select professional players.
-Businesses are often more skeptical, for no reason at all: The cloud offers great opportunities to improve IT security in your business.
+Businesses are often more sceptical, for no reason at all: The cloud offers great opportunities to improve IT security in your business.
 Cloud service providers are very professional and have extensive experience.
 They also have the opportunity to use the most advanced protection mechanisms the market has to offer.
 It’s a lot more than you can handle on your own, explains Johansen.

 Johansen believes that especially smaller companies that do not have the resources or specialised expertise internally, need to get help from professional players.